-As mandated by the General Assembly (most recently in resolution 75/227), the Chief Executives Board (CEB) has, since 2013, supported the coordination of and follow-up to the implementation of the Istanbul Programme of Action for the Least Developed Countries for the Decade 2011–2020 (IPoA) on a system-wide basis, through regular reporting to the High-level Committee on Programmes (HLCP).
-Similarly, CEB retains on its agenda the issue of investment promotion regimes for the least developed countries, in accordance with the Political Declaration of the Comprehensive High-level Midterm Review of the Implementation of the IPoA (see General Assembly resolutions 70/294, para.
-69, and 75/227, para.
-23).
+in General Assembly resolution 76/258 on the Doha Programme of Action for the Least Developed Countries, CEB and the High-level Committee on Programmes were invited to support the coordination and follow-up of the implementation of the Doha Programme of Action on a system-wide basis, updating a mandate (A/RES/67/220) that had first been extended under the Istanbul Programme of Action for the Least Developed Countries for the Decade 2011–2020 (IPoA) in 2012.
+CEB also retains on its agenda the issue of investment promotion regimes for the least developed countries, in accordance with the Political Declaration of the Comprehensive High-level Midterm Review of the Implementation of the IPoA (see General Assembly resolution 70/294, para.
+69).

 At recent sessions, the High-level Committee on Programmes (HLCP) has received progress reports prepared by the United Nations Office of the High Representative for the Least Developed Countries, Landlocked Developing Countries and Small Island Developing States (UN-OHRLLS) highlighting, inter alia: